Distributed Saddle-Point Problems: Lower Bounds, Near-Optimal and Robust Algorithms: Introduction

 \subsection{Related works}

-\textbf{SPPs.} First, we highlight two main non-distributed algorithms for SPPs.
-First algorithm -- Mirror Descent \cite{nemirovski}, it is customary to use in the non-smooth case.
+$\bullet$ \textbf{SPPs.} First, we highlight two main non-distributed algorithms for SPPs.
+The first algorithm -- Mirror Descent \cite{nemirovski}, it is customary is usually used in the non-smooth case.
 For smooth problems, Extra Step/Mirror Prox is applied \cite{Korpelevich1976TheEM, Nemirovski2004, juditsky2008solving}.
 Also, the following methods \cite{nesterov2007dual, hsieh2019convergence, doi:10.1137/S0363012998338806} can be noted as popular for smooth SPPs.

-\textbf{Lower bounds.} In the non-distributed case, the lower bounds for smooth strongly convex-strongly concave case SPPs are given in \cite{zhang2019lower}, for convex-concave -- in \cite{ouyang2019lower}.
-In smooth stochastic convex optimization, we highlight works about lower bounds \cite{nemirovskij1983problem, foster2019complexity}.
+$\bullet$ \textbf{Lower bounds.} In the non-distributed case, the lower bounds for smooth strongly convex-strongly concave case SPPs are given in \cite{zhang2019lower}, for convex-concave -- in \cite{ouyang2019lower}.
+In smooth stochastic convex optimization, we highlight works on lower bounds \cite{nemirovskij1983problem, foster2019complexity}.
 It is also important to note the works devoted to the lower bounds for centralized and decentralized distributed convex optimization \cite{scaman2017optimal,arjevani2015communication}.